-Digging into the Colosseum, Rome’s most photographed landmark
+Visit the Colosseum, Rome’s most photographed landmark

 So, what’s so cool about it?
 Its architectural style?
 Or Ridley Scott’s influence on his audience?

-The wild animals came from different places, Europe, North Africa, Middle East, and were killed very cruelly.
+The wild animals for the shows came from different places, Europe, North Africa, the Middle East, and were killed very cruelly.
 Taken brutally away from their natural environment, this caused many of them to die even before they reached Rome.
 Gladiators, on the other hand, were either slaves, criminals or even noblemen who wanted to feel the vibe of risking their lives by proving their strength to the population and to the Emperor.

 The shows (ludus -i in latin) were originally conceived as propitiatory rituals to appease the gods, and eventually, they evolved in atrocious games where countless men and animals were brutally slaughtered.
 In ancient Rome physical strength, pride and bravery were crucial to a man’s personality, the reason why gladiators who didn’t give evidence of such traits during the fights could even be sentenced to death by the audience, who counted from 50,000 to 80,000 people.
 This was considered the worst way to die, humiliated in the public arena.